fusionjs/fusionjs/fusion-plugin-service-worker/README.md

 ### Custom Service Worker

 Customize the ServiceWorker by editing `src/sw.js` in your app.
+It shares the same transpile logic as regular fusion bundles.

 ---